fixit-py/network-scanner/README.md

 replace the "full ip range with CIDR notation" with the name of your ip range
 # ABOUT
-This python program scans your local network for all devices connected to the network compatible with both python 2 and python 3 specify the interface name using the -r or --range from the bash terminal or cmd. this script works on both linux, MAC and windows aslong as all the required exrenal libaries are downloaded and imported
+This python program scans your local network for all devices connected to the network compatible with both python 2 and python 3 specify the interface name using the -r or --range from the bash terminal or cmd. this script works on both linux, MAC and windows as long as all the required external libaries are downloaded and imported
 # module
 scapy , optparse(argparse)